12.02.2024 - 20.05.2024

-Course follows combined face-to-face and distance learning methods where students participate in lectures, workshops and other study activities organized in classroom and in virtual study environments such as Zoom and Moodle.
+Course follows combined face-to-face and distance learning methods where students participate in lectures, workshops and other study activities organized in classroom (on-campus).
 Furthermore, a student also completes individual and group assignments as supplementary independent studies utilizing virtual study platforms and materials.

 Upon completion of the course student prepares individually a pre-assignment and in addition, a SBI -based service and event development plan as a group work and deliver a presentation and hand in a written report of the plan.
 Group works are connected to actual market environments and data.

 Students' learning is assessed through exam (50 %), group assignment (40 %) and peer evaluation (10 %).